-VeraCrypt is a free, open source and cross platform data encryption tool.
-It's an alternative to TrueCrypt(project discontinued), the popular encryption tool for all Operating systems.
-VeraCrypt is an easy to use tool.
-In this article I will walk you through the complete process of installing & using VeraCrypt in any Linux distributions such as Debian, Arch, Ubuntu, Linux Mint etc. So let's get started.
+VeraCrypt is a free, open source and cross-platform data encryption tool.
+It’s an alternative to TrueCrypt(project discontinued), the popular encryption tool for all Operating systems.
+VeraCrypt is easy to use the tool.
+In this article, I will walk you through the complete process of installing & using VeraCrypt in any Linux distributions such as Debian, Arch, Ubuntu, Linux Mint, etc. So let’s get started.

 How To Install VeraCrypt In Linux

 After you have downloaded the .tar.gz file from the official website, extract it somewhere on your hard disk.
 You can install it through terminal and gui both.
 If you want to install VeraCrypt through Terminal then use the console file otherwise use gui files.
 In this article, I will be installing using the GUI file.

 First of all open terminal and cd into the extracted VeraCrypt directory.

 Start the setup using the below command –